ip2location/docker-ip2proxy-mysql/README.md

 docker-ip2proxy-mysql
 ========================

-This is a pre-configured, ready-to-run MySQL server with IP2Location Geolocation database setup scripts.
-It simplifies the development team to install and set up the geolocation database in MySQL server.
+This is a pre-configured, ready-to-run MySQL server with IP2Proxy Proxy IP database.
+It simplifies the development team to install and set up the proxy IP database in MySQL server.
 The setup script supports the [commercial database packages](https://www.ip2location.com/database/ip2proxy) and [free LITE package](https://lite.ip2location.com).
 Please register for a download account before running this image.

 ### Usage